-The iMac comes standard with a wired Apple keyboard and single-button optical mouse.
+The iMac comes standard with a wired Apple keyboard and multiple-button Mighty Mouse optical mouse.
 The keyboard is a particular favorite of mine because from here

-- You can either control the sound volume or mute all that noise completely. - A handy-dandy Media Eject key lets you eject a CD or DVD.
+- You can either control the sound volume or mute all that noise completely. - ✓ A handy-dandy Media Eject key lets you eject a CD or DVD.